 President Frank H. Wu serves as chief executive officer for Queens College.
 He has the affirmative responsibility of conserving and enhancing the educational standards and general academic excellence of the college.

-Provost and Vice President for Academic Affairs Elizabeth Hendrey administers all academic programs as chief academic officer of the college.
+Interim Provost and Senior Vice President for Academic Affairs Patricia Price administers all academic programs as chief academic officer of the college.
 Her office coordinates all faculty position and academic budget allocations and monitors academic issues, including the curriculum, accreditation, program reviews, and research.
 As vice president, she advises the president on matters relating to overall planning and allocation of resources.

 Interim General Counsel Judith Massis-Sanchez provides legal advice and guidance to the college’s president, academic and administrative departments, offices, and related entities.